Washington Drug Addiction Treatment

 In relation to drug trafficking and abuse, Washington State stands at its own unique crossroads.
 From the north comes BC Bud, the highly potent hydroponic marijuana, synthetic drugs such as MDMA (Ecstasy) and other club drugs.
 From the south, mostly up the Interstate 5 corridor from Mexico or Southern California, come heroin, methamphetamine, cocaine and Mexican marijuana.

-What's more, Washington provides fertile grounds and excellent conditions for outdoor marijuana grows.
+What’s more, Washington provides fertile grounds and excellent conditions for outdoor marijuana grows.
 Each year, hundreds of thousands of plants are seized from all corners of the state: 96,000 from Yakima, 25,465 from King County, 134,000 from Walla Walla County and 91,000 from Klickitat County, for example.
 In all, more than half a million outdoor plants and nearly 30,000 indoor plants were seized in 2009.
 The legalization of marijuana in 2012 has created a whole new array of problems, including seventeen THC extraction lab explosions occurred in Washington in 2014.
 According to the Washington State Traffic Safety Commission, the incidents of fatal marijuana-impaired driving rose 122% from 2010 to 2014.

 All in all, the state is well supplied with illicit drugs.
 Mexican drug trafficking organizations, outlaw motorcycle gangs or other criminal groups add illicitly-abused prescription drugs.
 Then add legally obtained alcohol that is abused to the point of alcoholism and you have Washington’s current problem: hundreds of thousands of residents need treatment for drug or alcohol abuse or dependence but don’t get it.

-Washington is Designated a High Intensity Drug Trafficking Area
+Washington is Designated a High-Intensity Drug Trafficking Area

 Since 1997, the state has been designated a HIDTA so that more funds and drug interdiction effort can be focused on this area.
 All the counties up and down the I-5 corridor are included in this HIDTA, as is the Yakima Valley, Spokane County, the Tri-Cities area plus Franklin and Benton Counties.
 Three ports of entry (POE) in the Puget Sound area plus eleven others along the U.S.-Canada border must be monitored for drugs coming south from Canada or being transported north by Mexican drug trafficking organizations or their affiliates.